 Financial liabilities are recognized initially at fair value net of any directly attributable transaction costs.
-Financial liabilities, including the ABL Facility, BCAP and GreyPoint loans, are subsequently measured at amortized cost using the effective interest method.
+Financial liabilities, including the ABL Facility, BCAP Loan and GreyPoint Financing, are subsequently measured at amortized cost using the effective interest method.
 Transaction costs incurred with respect to these facilities are deferred and amortized using the straight-line method over the term of the facility against the related debt.